Henry Stephens (Conservative politician): Legacy

 In 1887 he proposed, and later partially financed, the establishment of a park in Finchley to commemorate Queen Victoria's Golden Jubilee, and this was finally opened in 1902 as Victoria Park, Finchley's first public park.
 When Stephens died in 1918, he bequeathed Avenue House and its ten acres of grounds to 'the people of Finchley'.

-In his will he bequeathed Avenue House and its ten acres of gardens to 'the people of Finchley' held in trust by Finchley Urban District Council, subject to the condition that they be 'open for the use and enjoyment always of the people, subject to reasonable regulation'; the house and grounds, now known as Stephens House and Gardens, are now run by a local charitable trust for public benefit and as a memorial to Dr Stephens and his son.
+The house and grounds were held in trust by Finchley Urban District Council, subject to the condition that they be 'open for the use and enjoyment always of the people, subject to reasonable regulation'.
+The house and grounds, now known as Stephens House and Gardens, are now run by a local charitable trust as an event venue and as a memorial to Dr Stephens and his son.

 The estate, now with a new visitor centre and cafe, contains a small museum - The Stephens Collection - featuring the history of the Stephens family and the estate, the development of the Stephens ink company into a worldwide brand, and the history of writing materials generally.